 Postdoc: Darwin Fellow: UMass-Amherst & Amherst College

-Organism-environment interactions primarily of birds and mammals; evolutionary biology, behavioral ecology, physiological ecology
+Organism-environment interactions primarily of birds and mammals; urban ecology, evolutionary biology, behavioral ecology, physiological ecology

 - Behavioral Ecology

 - Conservation Biology